christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 * int health
 * int xPosition

-I'm sure we'll come up with more methods and instance variables later, but let's start with this small list.
+I'm sure we'll come up with more methods and instance variables if we really wanted to...

 Okay, now consider the following two classes: